 In the beginning, some people are a little self-conscious about the volume of their voice or perceive it as louder.
 But almost every hearing aid user will tell you that with a little practice, they not only get used to it, but are able to determine the appropriate speaking volume better than before.

 So besides just wearing your hearing aids, you should practice hearing yourself speak.
-For instance, you can read a book, the newspaper, or even recite something like The Pledge of Allegiance in a quiet place in your home.
-Seriously, give it a try 🙂
+For instance, you can read a book or the newspaper in a quiet place in your home.

 If you practice reading out loud for a couple of minutes a day, you’ll be used to the sound of your voice and be comfortable with your speaking volume by the end of the first week.